 Childcare - We have an on-campus nursery.
 As well as full-time care, the Nursery offers some short ad-hoc care and care for siblings in the holidays.
 Our Sports Centres offer playschemes in the school holidays.

-Centre for Ageing and Mental Health - based in the Faculty of Health providing research, consultancy and education; promoting innovation in health and social care services for older people.
+Centre for Ageing and Mental Health - based in the School of Health and Social Care providing research, consultancy and education; promoting innovation in health and social care services for older people.

 The University partnered Oxford Brookes University to undertake HEFCE funded research into Developing Good Practice in Managing Age Diversity in the HE Sector